TALBI123/SocialHub-API/README.md

 # SocialHub-API
-🚀 API officielle pour SocialHub - Une API RESTful robuste pour interagir et automatiser vos activités sur les médias sociaux (Facebook, X/Twitter, Instagram, LinkedIn, etc.).
-Construite avec Node.js, Express et MongoDB.
+🚀 Official API for SocialHub - A robust RESTful API to interact with and automate your social media activities (Facebook, X/Twitter, Instagram, LinkedIn, etc.).
+Built with Node.js, Express, and MongoDB.

-#Details
+# Details
-Ce repository contient le code source de l'API backend de SocialHub.
-Il fournit des endpoints sécurisés et documentés pour permettre aux développeurs d'intégrer les fonctionnalités de gestion des médias sociaux directement dans leurs propres applications, outils d'automatisation ou tableaux de bord.
+This repository contains the source code for the SocialHub backend API.
+It provides secure and well-documented endpoints that allow developers to integrate social media management functionalities directly into their own applications, automation tools, or dashboards.

-L'API permet de :
+The API enables you to:

-Publier, planifier et analyser du contenu sur plusieurs plateformes.
+Publish, schedule, and analyze content across multiple platforms.

-Lire et répondre aux commentaires et messages.
+Read and respond to comments and messages.

-Récupérer des métriques de performance (engagements, portée, impressions).
+Retrieve performance metrics (engagements, reach, impressions).

-Gérer les profils sociaux et les utilisateurs de SocialHub.
+Manage social profiles and SocialHub users.

-✨ Fonctionnalités Clés (Key Features)
+✨ Key Features
-🌐 Multi-Plateformes : Support unifié pour les principales plateformes sociales via leurs APIs respectives.
+🌐 Multi-Platform Support: Unified support for major social platforms via their respective APIs.

-🔐 Authentification Sécurisée : JWT (JSON Web Tokens) pour une connexion sécurisée aux comptes sociaux.
+🔐 Secure Authentication: JWT (JSON Web Tokens) for secure authentication.